-BUILD grants are for investments in surface transportation infrastructure and will be awarded on a competitive basis to projects that will have a significant local or regional impact.
-BUILD funding can support roads, bridges, transit, rail, ports, or intermodal transportation.
+RAISE grants (formerly known as BUILD and TIGER) are for investments in surface transportation infrastructure and will be awarded on a competitive basis to projects that will have a significant local or regional impact.
+RAISE funding can support roads, bridges, transit, rail, ports, or intermodal transportation.

 This program typically funds planning and capital projects.
-According to the NOFO in FY19, award sizes ranged from \$5 million to \$25 million, with a 20% match requirement for projects located in urban areas.
-The FY19 NOFO stated that up to 50% of funds could be dedicated to projects located in rural areas.
-There was a \$1 million award minimum for rural projects in FY19 NOFO to promote geographic diversity among recipients and balance between rural and urban communities.
+According to the NOFO in FY21, award sizes ranged from \$5 million to \$25 million, with a 20% match requirement for projects located in urban areas.
+The FY21 NOFO stated that up to 50% of funds could be dedicated to projects located in rural areas.
+There was a \$1 million award minimum for rural projects in the FY21 NOFO to promote geographic diversity among recipients and balance between rural and urban communities.